vavanych/project2redmine/README.md

 2. Run script without command line parameters.
 It will perform dry run and report all changes to be made.
 (Not necessary.)
 3. Run script with -e parameter.
 It will perform real execution and make necessary changes to Redmine as well as MSP.

-Working directory does not matter.
-You can run script itself (if you have ruby installed) or compiled .EXE file from downloads folder
-(it does not require ruby installation).
-Compiled exe is just SFX archive with the same script plus necessary ruby binaries and libs.
+Working directory does not matter

 P2R sets 'Redmine Synchronization' task's dates to last synchronization dates on each run with execution.